 This book is excellent because Carol writes in such an approachable, honest way.
 She made me feel that I could progress no matter what level of painter I was currently.
 After reading the first section of Daily Painting, I pulled out the last painting I’d been working on in my oil painting class and hadn’t finished–and I completed it!
 It’s only my second painting so yes, I could have kept working on it, but it brings me joy and it was better for me to move onto the next painting.
 I’m much more encouraged about the possibilities now!
+Especially when I think about just letting go and thinking of all the possible mediums one can actually paint with, for example, I’ve somewhat been looking into the crafting of diamond painting, in which you place little different colored rhinestones to create a piece.
+Once I’ve completed a few other oil paintings I may think about getting a diamond painting package to see how it turns out.
+At worst I could try again, or I could begin framing a diamond painting that might turn out well!

 This book has all the details that any artist might need from supplies to technique to motivation to BE an artist and do the work that creates joy.
 I love all of the examples from other artists included in the book as well as testimonials and stories about what Daily Painting has done to revolutionize their talent and career.